RTWeiss/Xcode-Corona-Editor/Readme.md

 * OpenADM: Opens the Android Device Monitor.
 Installation of Android SDK needed.
 Change adm_path in the script to match your setup.

 * AndroidDeviceInstallApk: Installs apk build to Android device connected via usb.
 Installation of Android SDK needed for this to work.
 Change buildFolder and adbPath properties in the script to match your setup.

+* UploadTestFlight.
+Converts app to ipa and submits it to TestFlight.
+Installation of TestFlight desktop application needed: http://www.testflightapp.com/desktop

 * ShowFilePath: Reveals file selected in Xcode in finder